Overturn the Walgreens Decision

 Walgreens Court Decision Causing Significant Tax Shift

 Appleton Example: CVS challenged the City of Appleton’s assessment of its store.
 Relying on Walgreens v.
-City of Madison, the Wisconsin Court of Appeals recently affirmed that the value of the CVS property in 2013 was $1.8 million, much less than the City’s $4.4 million assessment based on an actual sale of the property in 2009.
-Other taxpayers in Appleton now have to pick up the difference.
+City of Madison, the Wisconsin Court of Appeals affirmed that the value of the CVS property in 2013 was $1.8 million, much less than the City’s $4.4 million assessment based on an actual sale of the property in 2009.

-Solution: Pass legislation overturning the 2008 Walgreens v.
-Madison decision and stop the tax shift to home owners that is occurring.
-Pass legislation clarifying that actual lease amounts are appropriately factored into the valuation of leased properties.
+Solution: Pass legislation like 2017 AB387/SB291, overturning the 2008 Walgreens v.
+Madison decision and stop the tax shift to homeowners.